 These math worksheets with mixed multiplication and division are useful for students who need to see the relationship between multiplication and division.
 Being able to use their knowledge of the multiplication facts in finding division facts is a valuable skill to have for any student.

 Elementary and middle school students generally use the acronyms PEMDAS or BEDMAS to help them remember the order in which they complete multi-operation questions.
 The 'P' or 'B' in the acronym stands for parentheses or brackets.
 All operations within brackets get completed first.
 The 'E' refers to any exponents; all exponents are calculated after the parentheses.
 The 'M' and 'D' are interchangeable as one completes the multiplication and division in the order that they appear from left to right.
 The fourth and final step is to solve for the addition and subtraction in the order that they appear from left to right.

 Unless you want your students doing something different than the rest of the world, it would be a good idea to get them to understand these rules.
 There is no discovery or exploration needed here.
 These are rules that need to be learned and practiced and have been accepted as the standard approach to solving any multi-step mathematics problem.
-If students are not ready for parentheses and exponents yet, scroll down for some easier options.

 This is a good starting point where only addition and multiplication is involved (with a few parentheses thrown in).
 These worksheets will help students to recognize that multiplication is done before addition unless there are parentheses involved.
 It's always nice if you can think up a few examples to illustrate what some of these questions mean.
 For example, 2 + 7 × 3 could refer to the number of days in two days and three weeks.
 (9 + 2) × 15 could mean the total amount earned if someone worked 9 hours yesterday and 2 hours today for $15 an hour.